swaptacular/swpt_accounts/protocol.rst

   ``config_data`` string MUST NOT be longer than 2000 bytes.

-.. [#debtor-creditor-id] To issue new tokens into existence, the server MAY use a special account called "*the debtor's account*" (or "*the root account*"):
+.. [#debtor-creditor-id] To issue new tokens into existence, the server SHOULD use a special account called "*the debtor's account*" (or "the root account").
+The debtor's account is special in the following ways:

+  * The ``creditor_id`` for the debtor's account is ``0``.

-  * The balance on the debtor's account SHOULD be allowed to go negative.
+  * The balance on the debtor's account is allowed to go negative, as long as it does not exceed the configured ``negligible_amount`` (with a negative sign) for the account.

+  * Interest is not accumulated on the debtor's account.

+  * All interest payments to/from creditor's accounts, come from/to
+    the debtor's account.

+  * `AccountTransfer`_ messages are not sent for transfers from/to the debtor's account.
+This eliminates a potentially huge amount of network traffic towards the debtor's account, especially for interest payments.

-  * The debtor's account SHOULD always be able to receive incoming transfers, even if it does not exist yet, or is "scheduled for deletion".
+  * The debtor's account should always be able to receive incoming transfers, even if it does not exist yet, or is "scheduled for deletion".
+Transferring money to the debtor's account is equivalent to "destroying" the money.

-  * Interest paid to/from creditor's accounts SHOULD come from/to the debtor's account.

-  * Interest SHOULD NOT be accumulated on the debtor's account.

-  * The ``creditor_id`` for the debtor's account SHOULD be ``0``.

-  * Sending `AccountTransfer`_ messages for the debtor's account is OPTIONAL.

 .. [#compare-config] To decide whether a `ConfigureAccount`_ message has been applied already, server implementations MUST compare the